VGARG8/neu-stackoverflow/README.md

 - Design Pattern Name: Factory pattern used

-- Problem Solved:
+- Problem Solved: It made our components much cleaner and human-readable

-- Location in code where pattern is used:
+- Location in code where the pattern is used: It is in the user profile